 Fix-and-rent is a hybrid of these two approaches, buying homes in need of repair, making the needed renovations and repairs, and then renting out your newly desirable rental property.
-You make the money when you buy it.
+You need to look for areas with high growth, higher rental yield, and low vacancy rates.
+You make the money when you rent it.
 The challenge for many is finding the right properties to buy.
-Let’s learn how to find investment properties for sale.

-How To Find Investment Properties For Sale: Search For Off-Market Deals
+How To Find Investment Properties For Sale By Searching Off-Market Deals

 The best deals are those that haven’t hit the market yet.
 Once the property hits the MLS, you’re going to be in a bidding war with others considering buying the same property.
 In other cases, you’re trying to find homes before they go up for auction on the courthouse steps.
 The best way to find these properties is to network with realtors.
 Raise the cash to pay for these properties, because distressed sellers want to close on the deal as quickly as possible.